Linkage in Grafana¶

 Tempo settings allowing linkage to Loki via an app_name tag. |

-Sometimes logs occur at times when a transaction's Application Name is not known and the log is tagged with the default Application Name, MyApplication
+Sometimes logs occur at times when a transaction's application name is not known and the log is tagged with the default application name, MyApplication.
+This is typically the 'Executing' log message in request.log.